joe-antognini/joe-antognini.github.io/_posts/2019-07-31-ai-residency-reflections.md

 We felt that the quality of the audio textures was good enough by now to start writing up an ICML submission.
-The hope was that by combining a scattered set of techniques for texture synthesis in the literature (e.g., multiple receptive field sizes and an autocorrelation term), plus developing an improved diversity term, along with substantial quantitative and qualitative analysis of the results, we would have a paper that would be sufficiently interesting for ICML.
+The hope was that by combining a scattered set of techniques for texture synthesis in the literature (e.g., multiple receptive field sizes, random filters, an autocorrelation term), plus developing an improved diversity term, along with substantial quantitative and qualitative analysis of the results, we would have a paper that would be sufficiently interesting for ICML.
 The reviewers ended up giving us generally positive reviews about the paper and the quality of the audio textures, but as expected the main criticism was that the work just felt too incremental for ICML.
 And honestly I think they were right.
 The paper was rejected, so we incorporated some of the reviewers' suggestions and later submitted it to TASLP, where it was again rejected for similar reasons.
 After that we submitted the paper to ICASSP 2019, where it was [finally accepted][10], though at about half the original length and without most of the analysis.
 (The original, full-length paper can be found [here][11].)

 ### Batch size

 Concurrent to my work on the audio textures project I also started on a project to study the effect of batch size on training time.
-There had been some papers in the literature arguing that neural networks trained with larger batch sizes generalize worse, but other researchers had argued that you could generally achieve the same performance by increasing the batch size so long as you also increased the learning rate.
+There had been some papers in the literature arguing that neural networks trained with larger batch sizes generalize worse, but other researchers had argued that you could achieve the same performance by increasing the batch size so long as you also increased the learning rate.
 The goal of this project was to do a thorough set of experiments on a wide variety of tasks and architectures to determine what the relationship really was between batch size, training time, and generalization, controlling for hyperparameters as much as possible.
 George Dahl conceived of and managed the project, and he recruited Jaehoon Lee and myself to actually carry out the experiments.

-I liked this project from the start because I was (and still am) of the opinion that the machine learning field has too few systematic studies, and as a consequence there is a great deal of cargo culting.
+I liked this project from the start because I was (and still am) of the opinion that the machine learning field has too few systematic studies, and as a consequence there is a lot of cargo culting.
 I also thought that it wouldn't take a huge amount of time --- how hard could training a few models and varying the batch size be?
 But as we began it became clear that this was much more technically complicated than we originally anticipated.

 Our original idea was to use the [`tensor2tensor`][12] library for the project since they had implemented a variety of models that could train on a variety of